anacierdem/ed64/README.md

 When calling `everdrive_init(true)`, the first parameter determines whether to hook to stdio or not.
 If you pass `true`, all standard outputs will go serial over USB.

-Changing library code and rebooting is not supported as it will result in a undefined memory state.
+Changing anything outside of main function and rebooting is not supported as it will result in a undefined memory state.
 This is still useful for consecutive testing of game code.

 ### Making a project rebootable